 Other variants have been implicated in the development of back pain, including rs7814941 found on the intergenic site of CCDC26 and GSDMC .
 This variant has been associated with intervertebral disc herniation requiring surgery for individuals diagnosed with sciatica.

 Since herniated discs are often followed by the onset of back pain, it may be reasonable to speculate an association between this genetic variant and the development of CBP.
 Another gene found to potentially be associated with back pain is PNOC.
 Starkweather et al. (2016) found that when PNOC was upregulated, it contributed to mechanical sensitivity of the painful region in participants suffering from acute LBP; suggesting a possible genetic link between the PNOC gene and the manifestation of back pain .

 Based on these studies, it is reasonable to infer that there is a genetic basis underlying the embodiment of back pain.
 Even though individuals affected by these genetic mutations may not be able to alter their own genomes, there are still various options available for them to manage their dire condition.
 Non-pharmacological methods such as back exercises, heat therapy, acupuncture, and biofeedback using the Biostabilizer, are all viable options for an individual afflicted with LBP to alleviate their pain.
 A change in one’s lifestyle and daily habits to live a healthy and functional life is of utmost importance when considering the long term management of chronic back pain.

-This article has been reviewed by the Scientific Writing Team Lead of ESURGI: Ishtiak Ahmed Chowdhury
+This article has been approved and reviewed by the Scientific Writing Team Lead of ESURGI: Ishtiak Ahmed Chowdhury

 - American Chiropractic Association.
 (2021).
 Back Pain Facts and Statistics. acatoday.org. https://www.acatoday.org/Patients/What-is-Chiropractic/Back-Pain-Facts-and-Statistics.